 Author Brené Brown says this about owning your story: “When you deny your story, it defines you.
 When you own your story, you get to write a brave new ending.
 You get to say it was horrible and I was in lots of pain …… and then I got help and this is how the story ends.”

-Learning how to be happy as a single childless woman doesn’t have to involve figuring out what your purpose is or what you’re passionate about!
+Learning how to be happy even if you’re childless forever doesn’t have to involve figuring out what your purpose is or what you’re passionate about!
 I know more women who don’t know what their purpose is than women who know why they’re here and what their “mission” is.

 4. Focus on your emotional and spiritual health